 Setup start, end date, total budget and click on launch the campaign on right hand bottom side to get started with your campaign.

 Linkedin ads bring in significant value to B2B advertisers and marketers today, it is very focused and helps in driving demand and brand awareness in different stages of buyer’s journey.
 No other advertising platform or tool can target users by their professional job profiles, thus, LinkedIn also enjoys complete monopoly in this market.
 Advertising on LinkedIn is not cheap as well!
-I have experienced CPCs ranging from anywhere between $7 to 21$ or more in a few cases and CPMs going anywhere from 21 to 67 or more in few cases, while using them in past 3 years.
-Automated bidding works best for initial few days, once you observe the trends and performance from your campaign it’s better to move into manual CPC bids which are more controlled at your end than relying on machine learning capabilities of Linkedin ads (where we don’t have a visibility into being an advertiser)
+I have experienced CPCs ranging from anywhere between $7 to 21$ or more in a few cases and CPMs going anywhere from $21 to $67 or more in few cases.
+Automated bidding works best for initial few days (70 to 10 days), once you observe the trends and performance from your campaign it’s better to move into manual CPC bids which are more controlled at your end than relying on machine learning capabilities of Linkedin ads (where we don’t have a visibility into being an advertiser)

 The narrower you get the price for your ads, increases, having said that, being too broaden in targeting is not good as well.
 I would recommend trying Linkedin ads for at least 45 days before deciding to continue or discontinue them further.